What Is Trainer+

 You can also add an end date to the workout so that you and your client will be notified by email and within the platform when it is time to start a new program.

-The first interaction you are likely to have with a potential client is a consult or assessment, and we have made it easy to build out templates to capture this information and start the follow up process.
+The first interaction you are likely to have with a view-only client is a consult or assessment, and we have made it easy to build out templates to capture this information and start the follow up process.
 We will discuss entering this information and different ways we help with reassessment reminders and follow up in later sections, but the first step is building out some templates.

 We have provided over 100 standard fitness testing protocols for you to choose from in building your assessment templates.
 It is a simple list where you can either select individual protocols 1 or select the entire group 2 to add to this assessment.
 For protocols that are number based, that is how you will enter them at the time, and for others it will simply let you write in the results.